A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

 - Do you need a licensed structural engineer to do your home inspection?

-- When do you need a structural engineer inspection?
+- When should you call in a structural engineer?

 - What’s the cost of a structural engineer inspection?